Rballesteros/menubar-enhanced/README.md

 <br /><br /><br />

+> **Note:** This is a fork of the [original menubar project](https://github.com/maxogden/menubar) by Max Ogden, maintained by Rodolfo Ballesteros.
+This fork extends Electron support to version 39.x.x and includes compatibility updates for newer Electron versions.

+<br /><br /><br />

 This module provides boilerplate for setting up a menubar application using Electron.
 All you have to do is point it at your `index.html` and `menubar` will handle the rest.

 ✅ Only one dependency, and one peer-dependency.